turnerchristian/mayden-challenges/1-1000-1/README.md

   Prints the numbers 0-1000-0 (every number inbetween), with 1000 only once and each number on a new line in:

     1.The fewest PHP characters you can
-    2. A unique way that no other team members have used

- I only did the 1st challenge and decided to only use PHP and not anything external to the file.